 - Swimming will be prioritised for pupils in Years 4 and 5.
 These pupils will work towards achieving the Key Stage 2 Life Saving Award.

-- At West Melton Primary School, we take part in various external sporting events such as; cross country, football, cricket, hoopla, rounders, rugby
+- At Highfield Farm Primary School, we take part in various external sporting events such as; cross country, football, cricket, hoopla, rounders, rugby

-- As part of West Melton Primary School’s curriculum there will also be internal sporting events, such as race for life, whole school’s sports tournaments.
+- As part of Highfield Farm Primary School’s curriculum there will also be internal sporting events, such as race for life, whole school’s sports tournaments.
 All children take part in sports day which is skill based as well as competitive.
 All staff and pupils also take part in the daily mile to improve health, fitness and wellbeing.

 - Pupils are given the opportunity to train for the non-statutory, external competitive events.
 In order for the pupils to be selected for one of these sporting events, they need to display a good level of effort, a positive attitude and the skills required to be competitive.